lukaus/lactf_2025/README.md

 Write-ups for some of my solves for UCLA's Capture the Flag competition 2025: [LA CTF](https://lac.tf/)

  - [pwn/2password](/writeups/2password/README.md) - 2password > 1password
+ - [web/plinko](/writeups/plinko/README.md) - I was tired of the rigged gambling games online, so I made this completely fair version of plinko.
+Don't try and cheat me.

 more to follow...